playon/secure-media-delivery-at-the-edge-on-aws/README.md

   - Demo website (optional)
   - Auto session revocation (optional)

+*** TODO - put the right URL
+Learn more about this solution at [Implementation Guide](https://aws.amazon.com/solutions/implementations/live-streaming-on-aws/)

 ## Architecture

 By deploying Secure Media Delivery solution in the existing environment with Amazon CloudFront and Media Origin service (depicted as a grey area in the diagram), a number of resources will be created.
 These resources play different roles and can be grouped into 3 functional modules as highlighted in the following reference architecture.